silnrsi/font-namdhinggo/documentation/source/charset.md

 fontversion: 3.101
 ---

-Namdhinggo supports the Limbu script, the double danda from Devanagari, and a basic set of Latin characters.
+Namdhinggo supports the Limbu script, the dandas from Devanagari, and a basic set of Latin characters.
+A selection of characters from the General Punctuation block (such as various-sized spaces, dashes and quotes) are also supported.

 Inclusion of a basic Latin repertoire is provided as a convenience, e.g., for use in menus or for displaying markup in text files.
 These fonts are not intended for extensive Latin script use.